sangtandoan/subdub_frontend/README.md

 # Subdub Frontend

 The **Subdub Frontend** is a minimal web client built to demonstrate the functionality of the Subdub backend API.
-It provides a simple interface for user authentication and subscription management, without any production-grade styling or complex UX.
+It provides a simple interface for user authentication and subscription management.

 ## 🚀 Features